Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 {: .prompt-info }
 >Example use: */timer 1 10 10*
 {: .prompt-tip }

+You can get the bot to notify you after a set amount of time by typing */timer* followed by the number of hours, minutes and seconds that you want to wait.
+It's optional to enter hours, minutes and seconds meaning if you only want to wait seconds you don't need to fill out the hours or minutes as it defaults to 0.

 Below is a gif of the timer command working:

 ![](https://michael-perdue.github.io/assets/Discord-Timer-command.gif)